List of songs recorded by Mya: Released songs

 J. R. Rotem co-wrote "All in the Name of Love" on the Liberation album.

 Mya appeared as a featured vocalist on Dionne Warwick's "Close to You".

 Singer Guy Sebastian wrote the duet "Forever with You", for which Mya contributed vocals.

 Lil' Mo co-wrote Mya's "Girls Like That", which appears on her album Fear of Flying.

 Lil Wayne co-wrote "Lock U Down", on which he appears as a featured vocalist.

-Canadian singer-songwriter Robin Thicke co-wrote and produced several songs on Fear of Flying.
+American singer-songwriter Robin Thicke co-wrote and produced several songs on Fear of Flying.

 "Lady Marmalade" collaborator Pink co-wrote Moodrings "Take a Picture.